Nicknames are quite common all over the world. There are two reasons why someone would call you by a nickname. They are:

 Having a Unique Name

-It can feel like disrespect when someone prefers to call you by a nickname you did not choose.
+It can feel like disrespect when someone prefers to call you by a nickname you did not choose, such as “Babe”.
 It does not take much effort or time to get a name right.

 If someone asks you for a nickname because they find it hard to pronounce your name, ask them to try.
 People make an effort for something they care about.